 In the world of lithographs there are no random people.
-In recent years, interest to them has increased significantly and continues to grow, especially among sophisticated public, experts and experienced collectors, for whom a high-quality lithograph is almost the only opportunity to show intransigence in the selection of authors.
+In recent years, the interest for lithographs has increased significantly and continues to grow, especially among sophisticated public, experts and experienced collectors, for whom a high-quality lithograph is almost the only opportunity to show intransigence in the selection of the artist.
 Collecting first names, these people turn to lithographs, knowing for sure that they buy the original - because the editions were produced by almost all the great masters from Dürer, Rembrandt, Chagall and Picasso to Warhol.

 With prices ranging from three to ten thousand dollars prints are bought by people who can hardly be suspected of lack of funds.
 In the most famous collections lithograph, seriography, engraving are increasingly to be found.
 According to the world statistics, 51% of the works sold at foreign auctions for the most part are prints.
 In the international market art prints hold more than 30%.

 At the same time a good print is easy not only to buy but also to sell, if necessary, because the prices are rising along with the popularity of the authors, and the purchase of such work does not require costly expertise – it is enough to acquire works with clear provenance and history, paying attention to the reputation and name of the seller.
 Therefore, prints are highly liquid, demanded around the world and presented in all known auction sites.

 Anyone who is planning to buy prints, is well aware that they offer a truly unique choice of works of artists of the first names - Dali, Picasso, Chagall created countless masterpieces on paper.
 Those are the most "best-selling" artists in the world.
 The fact that the works were created during the artist’s lifetime, eliminates the appearance of new copies, which means that the demand for them will grow steadily with the growth of the art market.